spatie/typescript-transformer/docs/usage/selecting-classes-using-collectors.md

 weight: 5
 ---

 In some cases, you'll want to transform classes without an attribute or annotation.
-For example Laravel's API resources are almost always sent to the front and should always have a TypeScript defintion ready to be used.
+For example, Laravel's API resources are almost always sent to the front and should always have a TypeScript definition ready to be used.

-Collectors allow you to specify what PHP classes should be transformed to TypeScript and what transformer should be used.
+Collectors allow you to specify which PHP classes should be transformed to TypeScript and what transformer should be used.

-The package comes out of the box with the pre-configured `DefaultCollector` to find and transform classes marked with the `@typescript` annotation and attributes.
+The package comes out of the box with the pre-configured `DefaultCollector` to find and transform classes marked with the `@typescript` annotation and `#[TypeScript]` attributes.

 A collector is a class that extends the abstract `Collector` class  and implements the `getTransformedType` method: